 Based on what we’ve seen on social media, people’s sex drive seems to be having two responses to the coronavirus pandemic: 1) A decrease in interest in sex because of anxiety or 2) an increase in sex drive as a way to deal with anxiety and/or the boredom of self-isolating.
 So, should we be having sex at all?

-So far, scientists do not know if coronavirus can be spread through genital contact or fluids such as semen or vaginal fluid.
-But they do know that it is spread through saliva or mucus, so kissing is a very high-risk method of transmission.
+So far, scientists do not know if the coronavirus can be spread through genital contact or fluids such as semen or vaginal fluid, although traces of the virus have now been found in some men who had Covid-19.
+But they do know that it is definitely spread through saliva and mucus, so kissing is a very high-risk method of transmission.
 There are also concerns that the virus may be transmitted via faeces so anal play, such as rimming, may be risky.

 The reality is that simply being close enough to have sex with someone is a potentially high-risk activity in itself.
 If you do have sex, consider mutual masturbation (hands only).
 Make sure you thoroughly wash your hands with soap and water for 20 seconds before and after.
 You can also use sex toys but do not share.
 And wash them with warm soap and water before and after.